 For many years I dabbled with various types of trading on Betfair.
-Sporting events which I dabbled in varied from the obvious football to tennis, boxing, rugby, golf, and of course horse racing trading.
+Sporting events which I got involved in varied from the obvious football to boxing, rugby, golf, tennis and of course horse racing trading.
 Of all the types of markets I tried to find my way in, for a long time I found horse racing to be by far the most infuriating and difficult to master!
+For a long time it seemed so illusive it was almost a mystery to me.
+I soon found out I was far from alone in this experience.

 Like all the best things in life, the more effort something takes, the more lucrative and worthwhile the potential rewards.
-Racing trading is no different.
+Racing trading is no different and is perhaps the best example of this point.
+The sheer volume of money in the racing markets is absolutely astonishing.
+Likewise, for someone who can master these markets, the profits are extremely lucrative too.

 In the horse racing markets, you can make a lot of money very quickly

-…. and you can lose a huge amount of money even more quickly!
+…. and you can lose a huge amount of money just as quickly!

-I knew there was some real gold to be found in these markets, despite my years of frustration.
-I had friends making extremely good incomes as full-time horse racing traders.
+Despite my frustrating learning curve, I knew for absolute certain that there was some real gold to be found in these markets because I knew people making extremely good money as racing traders.
 I saw their P&L, their trades, I watched over their shoulder many times and sat in awe of the greens totting up on their trading software.
 But when I had a go myself, for a few months I would do amazingly well, only to blow a large chunk of it (if not all of it) with a few accidental clicks in wrong boxes, or more often by simply chasing a small losing trade, compounding it into a massive loss and before I took a breath I was dead in the water and thoroughly miserable too.
-I was a proper beginner back then, so I know exactly what pitfalls await any newbie to these markets.
+I was a proper beginner back then, so I know exactly what pitfalls await any newcomer who dares to sit down in front of these fast-changing markets!

 If you are someone who suffers from the old addage of “throwing good money after bad”, the racing markets can be an extremely dangerous place to be.
 With such huge amounts of money piling into these markets close to ‘the off’, you can have just about any size bet matched in the blink of an eye.
 That offers a lot of power, but also a lot of risk for the clumsy clicker or fat fingered one!
 If you have a lack of self-control or bad discipline generally (I did), you can click on a whim or due to a sudden rush of blood or a gambling urge, and before you even have time to think about what you are doing, say good bye to your hard-earned bankroll, time to look deep into the bottom of a beer glass!
 Thankfully those days are a long way behind me now, but even today they sometimes try to catch up with me again.
 I am constantly on my guard to fight off the evil voices and temptations whenever they pounce, and they do, even still today.